 The ongoing support challenge

-One of the main problems that many manufacturers face is that they’re still relying on human agents to answer each and every customer request.
-This less-efficient method of customer service leads to requests more easily getting lost in the shuffle and dismal response times.
+One of the main problems that manufacturers face is scale.
+Many manufacturers still rely on human agents to answer each and every customer request.
+This less-efficient method of customer service leads to requests getting lost in the shuffle and dismal response times.

 At best, customers eventually get the help they need and their frustration is alleviated.
 At worst, they lose patience and take their business elsewhere.